BRIDGE BIDDING - Standard American

 3 types of dummies:

-• dummy with shortness in side suit so can declarer can trump out lose then YOU SHOULD lead trumps
+• dummy with shortness in a side suit so that can declarer can trump - YOU SHOULD lead trumps

 • dummy has a long suit that serves as a parking space for declarers losers - play aggressively